 - We apply the age criteria for each member or dependant on the membership.
-The pre-existing condition criteria applies to the whole family. - None of the applicants or dependants listed on the application form or addition of dependant form may have any preexisting conditions.
-This means that we may only give a concession to an applicant younger than 46 years who has a dependant older than 46 years where both the applicant and dependant do not have any pre-existing conditions. - We may apply this concession to any person under the age of 46 with no pre-existing conditions, where the late-joiner penalty is 5% or 25%.
+The pre-existing condition criteria apply to the whole family. - None of the applicants or dependants listed on the Membership application form or Application to add dependants form may have any pre-existing conditions.
+This means that we may only grant a concession to an applicant younger than 46 years who has a dependant older than 46 years where both the applicant and dependant do not have any pre-existing conditions. - We may apply this concession to any person under the age of 46 with no pre-existing conditions, where the late-joiner penalty is 5% or 25%.
 This will happen even if there is another applicant on the policy who is 46 years or older.

-The late-joiner penalty concessions do not apply to members or dependants who join through a Status D employer group (see section 8 for more details on Status D employer groups).
+The Late-joiner penalty concessions do not apply to members or dependants who join through a Status D employer group (see Section 8 for more details on Status D employer groups).